wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Spells/Shadow.md

 Sumerian-Akkadian: vast emptiness, open desert, open skies.
 An origin from a primordial sea that will one day reclaim all.
 Sealing and controlling people and the world.
 Solomonic Demonology

-Umbra (Shadow 1):
+Umbra (Shadow 1): Stealth 1
-Nullus (Shadow 2): Stealth 2.
-Discount STA cost if an enemy is debuffed by you (Shadow 3):
+Nullus (Shadow 2): Stealth based on number of debuffs on an enemy (Shadow 3):
-Astaroth's Whisper (Shadow 4): Target an enemy.
-Expose all their skills.
-Discount STA cost per enemy debuff Malkuth Tenebris (Shadow 5): Target an enemy.
+Astaroth's Whisper (Shadow 5): Target an enemy.
+Take their next turn for them Malkuth Tenebris (Shadow 5): Target an enemy.
 Allies gain Stealth based on the number of debuffs on them

 (Void 1/Water 1)